molochgame/molochgame/index.md

 Players play as governments competing for the prosperity of their country.
 The country with the happiest citizens at the end of the game wins.

 As a country, you can:
-* Trade or steal with neighboring countries
+* Trade with or steal from neighboring countries
-* Attack each other
+* Attack other countries
-* Invest in new technologies, which open up more and more _"oportunities"_
+* Invest in new technologies to open up more "oportunities"
 * Use civilization specific abilities